1fixdotio/categories-metabox-enhanced/README.txt

 Thanks to [Taxonomy_Single_Term](https://github.com/WebDevStudios/Taxonomy_Single_Term), a library created by [WebDevStudios](http://webdevstudios.com/), it made my work much easier on creating this plugin.

-With Category Metabox Enhanced, you can:
+With Categories Metabox Enhanced, you can:

 * Change the built-in Categories metabox to a single term UI, which means replacing the checkboxes with radio buttons or a select drop-down.
 * Apply the single term UI to the hierarchical custom taxonomies in the plugin's Settings page.